graphql/graphql-spec/spec/Section 5 -- Validation.md

   - If {SameResponseShape(subfieldA, subfieldB)} is {false}, return {false}.
 - Return {true}.

-Note: Composite is used to signal a type that is either an object-, interface- or union-type.
+Note: In prior vresions of the spec the term "composite" wass used to signal a type that is either an object-, interface- or union-type.

 **Explanatory Text**